Responsible lending obligations: Suitability

 See also ‘Payday loans’ in Chapter 5.8: Mortgages, consumer leases and other finance products.

 Making an assessment of unsuitability: Credit providers

-A credit provider must assess whether a A contract relating to the giving of credit.
-A document that sets out what a person wants to happen to their money and other property after they die. be unsuitable for a consumer not more than 90 days prior to entering or increasing the credit limit under that An agreement that the law will enforce. (s 128 NCCP Act).
+A credit provider must assess whether a credit contract will be unsuitable for a consumer not more than 90 days prior to entering or increasing the credit limit under that contract (s 128 NCCP Act).

 That period is extended to 120 days where the credit is secured credit used to purchase residential property (s 28J NCCP Regulations).

 In assessing whether a credit contract is unsuitable for a person, the credit provider must assess whether:

 - it was likely that the client would not be able to comply with the financial obligations under the loan, or could only comply with substantial hardship; or